chrphb/tutorial_ubuntu_nbdev/README.md

 You can explore the nbdev features: github pages workflow integration, pypi integration, etc.

-Enjoy coding with nbdev !
+Now enjoy coding with nbdev !